MoonPoet/xaprb-src/content/blog/2017/my-workout-regimen.md

   workouts](https://crossfit.com/cf/faq), and these are great in a pinch when I'm lacking imagination.
 But even when I use them, I'll usually modify them.
   For example, I'll do "5 rounds of Cindy; add 20 kettlebell swings and 25 double-unders to each round."
-Whatever's not sore, I'll think about a workout that will make it sore.
+I simply listen to how my body feels, notice what feels neglected and what feels like it's recovering, and think about a workout that fits.
 And I cycle in lifting or heavyweight workouts a few times a week when I'm at home and have weights handy.
 For example, 6 rounds of 6 heavy squats.